- Samantha Trumbo, graduate student

 The compositions of the surfaces of the icy satellites of Jupiter are affected by internal processes, such as upwelling from the ocean on Europa or interaction with the magnetic field of Ganymede, and by external forces such as meteorite bomdardment and irradiation from the harsh Jovian magnetospheric environment.
-We are using Keck Observatory and Hubble Space Telescope spectroscopy to explore these moons and performing laboratory-based experimental work to try to understand what we see.
+We are using Keck Observatory and Hubble Space Telescope spectroscopy to explore these moons.

 Uncovering clues to the evolution of the solar system